greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CLUSTER.html.md

 # CLUSTER

-Physically reorders a heap storage table on disk according to an index.
-Not a recommended operation in Greenplum Database.
+Physically reorders a table on disk according to an index.

 ## <a id="section2"></a>Synopsis